Thailand

 3. Personality: The Sensitive Loyalist

-The Korat is not a cat for every household — but for the household it suits, it is one of the most deeply rewarding companions in the cat world.
+The Korat is not a cat for every household — but for the household it suits, it is a rewarding companion.

 Intensely Bonded

 The Korat forms deep, exclusive bonds with its human family.
-It is not a cat that distributes its affection broadly — it selects its people carefully and invests in those relationships with a depth and constancy that owners consistently describe as profound.
-A Korat that has bonded with you will be your companion in the fullest sense: following you, seeking your company, sleeping near you, and greeting you with genuine enthusiasm.
+It is not a cat that distributes its affection broadly — it selects its people carefully and invests in those relationships with a constancy that owners consistently describe as striking.
+A Korat that has bonded with you will be your companion in the fullest sense: following you, seeking your company, sleeping near you, and greeting you with clear enthusiasm.

 Sensitive to Environment